Tétange railway station

 Tétange railway station (Gare Téiteng, Gare de Tétange, Bahnhof Tetingen) is a railway station serving Tétange, in the commune of Kayl, in south-western Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.

 The station is situated on Line 60, which connects Luxembourg City to the Red Lands of the south of the country.
 Tétange is the second stop on a branch line that, splitting from the main line at Noertzange, leads to Rumelange.

+As of 2022, it was the least used station in Luxembourg, with only 2,623 passengers that year.